Ulrum treatment plant not operational at the moment

 Wastewater collected by trucks

-The water board has therefore initially shut down the sewage pumping stations in the immediate vicinity of this wastewater treatment plant.
-These pumping stations normally transport the wastewater to the wastewater treatment plant.
-We can buffer the wastewater at these pumping stations for a while.
-The water board is not taking any risks with regard to possible discharges of untreated wastewater into surface water.
-The pumping stations are now running again to transport the wastewater to the WWTP in Ulrum.
+The water authority therefore initially shut down the sewage pumping stations in the immediate vicinity of this wastewater treatment plant.
+These pumping stations normally pumping stations the wastewater to the wastewater treatment plant.
+We can buffer the wastewater at these pumping stations while.
+The water authority not water authority any risks with regard to possible discharges of untreated wastewater into surface water.
+The pumping stations are now running pumping stations to transport the wastewater to the wastewater treatment plant in Ulrum.
 Since this afternoon, the wastewater has been collected by trucks from there.
-This prevents any untreated wastewater from being discharged into surface water.
+This prevents untreated wastewater from being discharged into surface water.

 The wastewater is being transported to the wastewater treatment plant in Garmerwolde.
 We will continue to do so throughout the evening.
 There will be more transport movements from the Ulrum area to Garmerwolde today until the end of the evening and tomorrow during the day.